opensupporter/osdi-docs/person_signup.md

 ### Scenario: Creating a new person (POST)

-Posting to the person signup helper endpoint will allow you to create a new person along with associated tags and list membership information in one operation.
-The response is the new person that was created.
+Posting to the person signup helper endpoint will allow you to create a new person (or update a person if the system attempts to match people posted with helpers) along with associated tags and list membership information in one operation.
+The response is the person that was created or updated.
 While each implementing system will require different fields, any optional fields not included in a post operation should not be set at all by the receiving system, or should be set to default values.

 #### Request